The Problem - Dynegy's Coal Ash Is In the Middle Fork's Floodplain

 The Middle Fork River has eroded through deep glacial deposits, exposing steep valley slopes, and high bluffs and hillsides with natural springs.
 Most of the area along the river is forested, but there are also several prairie sites.
 Three of these support plants and animals so rare that they are protected as State Nature Preserves.

 The Middle Fork river valley supports a great diversity of plants and animals.
-They include 57 types of fish; 45 different mammals; and 190 kinds of birds.
+They include 57 types of fish; 45 different species of mammals; and 190 kinds of birds.
 Twenty-four species are officially identified as State threatened or endangered.

 And there are other qualities of the Middle Fork river valley that make it unique to Illinois.
 These include unusual geologic formations; several historic sites, and over 8,400 acres of public parks.